Our History

 Henry Jansen and two partners purchase Lynden Transfer.

 Lynden Transfer purchases L.A.
-George and Company, a Snohomish, Washington milk hauler and renames the company Milky Way.
+George and Company, a Snohomish, Washington milk hauler, and renames the company Milky Way.

 Lynden Transfer starts Alcan Highway service from Seattle to Alaska.